Best Record Players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best turntables you can buy in 2022.

 One thing to note: there’s little in the way of isolation bar the three aluminium-trimmed rubber feet, so it’s essential the deck is placed on a sturdy support and away from any other electronics to minimise any vibrations.
 Once adequately positioned, you'll be treated to truly impressive levels of refinement.

-Read the full review: Vertere Acoustics MG-1 MkII/Mystic
+Read the full Vertere DG-1 Dynamic Groove review

 If you’re not familiar with the Clearaudio Concept turntable by now, the concept is essentially getting the most exceptional sound you can from your records at this price.
 A trophy cabinet full of What Hi-Fi?
 Awards is proof that the approach works.